Thomas E. Müller

 Thomas E. Müller is a German chemist and an academic.
-He is the Professor of Carbon Sources and Conversion at Ruhr-Universität Bochum.
+He is Professor of Carbon source and Conversion at Ruhr-Universität Bochum.

-Müller's research spans the fields of organometallic and polymer chemistry to reaction engineering where he has worked on the fabrication of methods required for the production of polymers as well as on the catalytic activities of alkenes and alkynes during hydroamination.
-More recently, his work has focused on the field of carbon dioxide utilization, sustainability, hydrogenation of multifunctional molecules and high-performance polymers.
+Müller's research focus is in the area of chemical engineering and spans the fields of organometallic and polymer chemistry to reaction and process engineering.
+He has worked on the development of methods for the production of organic commodity chemicals and polymers and has conducted research on catalytic conversions such as the conversion of alkenes and alkynes to amines by hydroamination.
+More recently, his work has focused on the field of carbon capture and utilization (CCU), sustainability, hydrogenation of multifunctional molecules and high-performance polymers.

-Müller has also co-authored numerous peer-reviewed research papers.
+Müller has authored and co-authored numerous peer-reviewed research papers.

 Education

-Müller enrolled at the Ludwig Maximilian University (LMU) of Munich in 1986, and received an Intermediate Diploma in Chemistry.
-Following that, he earned a diploma in chemistry from ETH Zurich in 1991.
-Subsequently, he completed his PhD in noble metal complexes and clusters from Imperial College London in 1995, and was appointed as a Research Fellow to work on carbon structures and arrays of carbon nanotubes by the University of Sussex.
-Later, he accomplished habilitation in 2003, focusing on reaction engineering and catalysis, and conceived composite materials and nanostructures from the Technical University of Munich.
+Müller enrolled at the Ludwig Maximilian University (LMU) of Munich in 1986 and received an intermediate diploma in chemistry.
+Following that, he received a diploma in chemistry from ETH Zurich in 1991.
+Subsequently, he completed his PhD in noble metal complexes and clusters from Imperial College London in 1995 and was appointed as a Research Fellow by the University of Sussex to work on fullerene chemistry, allotropes of carbon and arrays of carbon nanotubes.
+Later, he accomplished habilitation in 2003 from the Technical University of Munich, focusing on chemical process development, reaction engineering and catalysis, and conceived innovative composite and nanostructured materials mainly for use as catalytically active materials.

 Career

 Following his habilitation in 2003, Müller started his academic career as a lecturer at the Technical University of Munich.
 He held a brief appointment in 2005 as an associate professor of Applied Chemistry at the University of Singapore.
-After joining Bayer MaterialScience AG in 2015 he built the CAT Catalytic Center as part of the industry-academia collaboration with RWTH Aachen University.
-Later, in 2018 he served as a professor at Rheinische Fachhochschule Köln for a year.
-Since 2019, he has been a professor of the Chair Carbon Sources and Conversion at Ruhr-University Bochum.
+After joining Bayer MaterialScience AG in 2007 he built the CAT Catalytic Center as part of the industry-academia collaboration with RWTH Aachen University.
+He was the Head of CAT Catalytic Centre (CAT) from 2007 to 2015.
+After the carve-out, he continued as catalyst expert at Covestro AG.
+Later, in 2018 he changed as a professor to Rheinische Fachhochschule Köln for a year.
+Since 2019, he has been the professor of the chair Carbon Sources and Conversion at Ruhr-Universität Bochum.

-Müller was appointed as the Head of CAT Catalytic Centre (CAT) in 2007.

 Research

-Müller's research is focused in the fields of organometallic and polymer chemistry, with a particular emphasis on chemical reaction engineering, catalysis, polyurethanes and high-performing polymers.
-He has accomplished vast recognition in the fabrication of innovative sustainable processes and catalytic concepts in the energy sector of the chemical industry and has also been issued patents on his groundbreaking research on the development of polymeric materials such as polyether thio-carbonate polyols.
+Müller's research is focused on catalysis, with a particular emphasis on chemical reaction engineering, polyurethanes and high-performance polymers.
+He has been issued patents on his research on the development of polymeric materials such as polyether thio-carbonate polyols.